 Courts in several states grant legal separations.
 Virginia does not.
 Each spouse must enter into a separation agreement.
 At Williams Stone Carpenter Buczek, PC, our lawyers have are experienced in drafting and negotiating separation agreements.
 A common separation agreement in Virginia might include the following:

-How will the property be divided?
+- How will the property be divided?
 Who will get the house?
-How will the proceeds be divided if property is sold?
+How will the proceeds be divided if the property is sold?

-What happens to personal property?
-Who get the car?
+- What happens to personal property?
+Who gets the car?
 Who takes a given appliance?

-Who get custody of each child?
+- Who gets custody of each child?
 Will shared custody work?

 The Waiting Period

 Uncontested divorces take about 2 to 3 months after filing.
 Contested divorces take up to 18 months.
 If your divorce is contested and your spouse has not filed an appeal, the divorce will be finalized 30 days after the preceding judge has signed the final decree.
 There are, of course, other factors that may delay this.
 Be sure to consult with our attorneys to learn more.